acuteaangle/vintagestory-nix/packages/README.md

 > ```

 ## "`-net8`" packages
-Because .NET 7 has reached End-Of-Life on the 14th of May 2024, `vintagestory` is marked as insecure on nixpkgs.
+Before 1.21, Vintage Story used .NET 7 which had reached End-Of-Life on the 14th of May 2024, this means its package was marked as insecure on nixpkgs.

-This means that trying to install the game throws an error if you didn't add `dotnet-runtime-7.0.20` to your `permittedInsecurePackages`.
+Trying to install an older version throws an error if you didn't add `dotnet-runtime-7.0.20` to your `permittedInsecurePackages`.

 This flake provides packages suffixed with `-net8` for versions up to 1.20.12 that subtitute .NET7 with .NET8.